They shall grow not old as we that are left grow

 Lawrence Binyon (1869 - 1943), "For the Fallen"

-He joined The Queen’s (Royal West Surrey Regiment).
-He served as a private in the 6th Battalion and at some point was sent to France.
+Albert was the son of William and Mary Devereux.
+He was born in 1897.
+They lived at 2 Connaught Road.
+He joined The Queen’s (Royal West Surrey) Regiment.
+He served as a private in the 6th Battalion and was sent to France on 1 June 1915.
 The Queen’s became involved in the Battle of the Somme from the start and sustained heavy losses almost immediately.
-They remained at the front line until 14th August 1916 when they were moved to an area described as quiet, although still very close to enemy lines.
+They remained at the front line until 14 August 1916 when they were moved to an area described as quiet, although still very close to enemy lines.
 His battalion often took part in night raiding parties to gather information on the enemy.

 Albert is buried in Wailly Orchard Cemetery, Pas de Calais, France.

 Sources - Commonwealth War Graves Casualty Record and grave photo, Medals Roll, Report on action and cemetery photo, and trenches map and photo.

 Frank Laurence Fulton